What is DNS

 When you enter a URL in your browser:

-- If not found, it sends a query to the DNS server
+- If not found, it initiates a query to a DNS server.

-- The browser uses this IP address to access the target website
+- The browser uses that IP address to access the target website.

 Key Concepts

-- Domain Name: The readable address of a website, such as
+- Domain Name: A human-readable address for a website, e.g.,

-- URL (Uniform Resource Locator): The complete web address, including protocol, domain name, and path, such as
+- URL (Uniform Resource Locator): The complete web address, including protocol, domain name, and path, e.g.,

-- IP Address: The numerical identifier of a network device, such as
+- IP Address: A numerical identifier for network devices, e.g.,

 1.1.1.1